Chlamydia is caused by bacteria which are found in infected semen and vaginal fluids.

 - pain in the belly or lower back

 In the rectum it generally causes no symptoms but might cause discomfort and discharge.

 Chlamydia in the throat is usually symptom free.

 In the eyes, it can cause pain, redness and discharge (conjunctivitis).

 How it's passed on

-Chlamydia is spread during vaginal, oral or anal sex without condoms.
-It’s also transmitted on sex toys (unless they are washed or covered with a condom each time they are used on a different person).
+- sharing sex toys that are not washed or covered with a condom each time they are used on a different person

-It's not yet known whether chlamydia is spread on fingers when you touch an infected part of the body then touch other parts of your or someone else’s body.
+It's not yet known whether chlamydia is spread on fingers when you touch an infected part of the body, then touch other parts of your body or someone else’s.

 Using the male condom or a Femidom (the female condom) cuts the risk.
 Other types of contraception, such as the contraceptive pill, offer no protection against STIs.

-If you have HIV, having untreated chlamydia could make it more likely that you’ll pass on HIV during unprotected sex.
+If you are living with HIV, having untreated chlamydia could make it more likely that you’ll pass on HIV during unprotected sex.
 But if HIV drugs have made your viral load undetectable then chlamydia or other infections don’t appear to make you more likely to pass on HIV.